asahala/BabyLemmatizer/README.md

 1. [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py)
 2. [Python 3.9+](https://www.python.org/downloads/)

-BabyLemmatizer has been tested with Python 3.9 and OpenNMT-py 3.0 and it's highly recommended to use these versions for the virtual environment. **Versions past 3.0.0 of OpenNMT might cause unexpected crashes.** See instructions below for installing the supported version.
+BabyLemmatizer has been tested with Python 3.9 and OpenNMT-py 3.2.0 and it's highly recommended to use these versions for the virtual environment. **Versions other than 3.2.0 of OpenNMT might cause unexpected crashes.** See instructions below for installing the supported version.

 # Setting up BabyLemmatizer
 The easiest way to get BabyLemmatizer running is to create a Python 3.9 virtual environment for OpenNMT-py.
 This ensures that you have permanently all necessary requirements installed and they do not conflict with your other libraries.
 This is fairly simple to do: